 Quote me… “It’s never too late.
 You’re now in the right place and now we’ll take care of you.”

 My next challenge is to strengthen our firm so that we’re increasingly better at making a difference in our clients’ lives while serving as leaders in our community.

 On my bookshelf is A Man Called Ove by Frederik Backman.

-Seven words that describe me are Father, husband, friend, “guy’s guy,” witty, passionate, upbeat, outgoing.
+Seven words that describe me are Father, husband, Papa, friend, “guy’s guy,” witty, passionate, upbeat.

 One thing most people don’t know about me is I’ve run three marathons, one of which, the St. Paul Winter Carnival Marathon, was run with a starting time temperature of 9 degrees below zero.

-When I’m not working, I enjoy spending time with my wife and adult sons.
+When I’m not working, I enjoy spending time with my wife and my grandchildren, Bodhi, Lucetta and Charlie.